 Help Yourself Programs

-The Beloit College Help Yourself Programs are funded by the Wisconsin Department of Public Instruction and Beloit College.
+Beloit College Help Yourself Programs are funded by the Wisconsin Department of Public Instruction and Beloit College.
+The programs have also been previously funded by Great Lakes Higher Education Guaranty Corporation.
 We are a community outreach initiative for low-income, minority, marginalized and under-represented youth in the Greater Beloit area.
 The Help Yourself Programs (HYP) are comprised of a set of unique, comprehensive academic and cultural enrichment programs and educational support services to supplement the curriculum in public and private schools.

 Our services are led by professional staff and by Beloit College students.
-We provide year-round academic advising, tutoring at area schools, monthly educational workshops, family events, financial aid education, college application and scholarship education, ACT preparation, and summer academic and enrichment programs (both residential and commuter) for grades 6-12.
+We provide year-round academic advising, tutoring at area schools and on our college campus, monthly educational workshops, family events, financial aid education, college application and scholarship education, ACT preparation, and summer academic programs (both residential and commuter) for grades 6-12.

 Help Yourself Programs are the only comprehensive academic program for low-income youth ages 12-18 supported by a college or university in the local area.